mkaufmann84/IMO25/README.md

 ## Overview

-This project consists of two main components:
+This project consists of the following components:
-- `agent.py`: A single AI agent that attempts to solve IMO problems
+- `code/agent.py`: A single AI agent that attempts to solve IMO problems
-- `run_parallel.py`: A parallel execution system that runs multiple agents simultaneously
+- `code/run_parallel.py`: A parallel execution system that runs multiple agents simultaneously
+- `code/res2md.py`: A small utility to parse a result file that contains JSON (e.g., JSONL) and print the last JSON object

 ## Prerequisites